 Types of animal testing

-Animals are suffering and dying in a range of cruel tests.
+Animals are suffering and dying in a range of cruel tests

 Basic biological research constitutes the most common use of animals in experiments around the world.
 These experiments are designed to answer ‘interesting’ scientific questions that animal researchers speculate might be useful medically in the future.
-It is not testing new medicines for humans or other animals and is conducted entirely on a voluntary basis.
+It does not involve the testing of new medicines for humans or other animals and is conducted entirely on a voluntary basis.

 Genetically modifying animals